SunnyLimc/obsidian-limc/000  -  MOC Indexes/400 Ideas MOC.md

 		- framework
 	-

-### To-Do List

-- fix direction hotkeys can not be combining used with other modifier keys
-- try

 ### Thoughts

+> Things can not be archived in a specific subject

 - [[Number Permutation]]